Deploy a Node.js application with PM2 and Nginx

 Fortunately, some tools make it easier, like PM2, which keeps your Node.js application alive and allows you to scale and distribute the load between the application instances.

 Once the application is live, it is not accessible to the world, and you need a Webserver + a domain name to make it possible.
-In this tutorial, we will see how to deploy a Node.js application using PM2 and do a reverse proxy with Nginx.
+This tutorial will show how to deploy a Node.js application using PM2 and do a reverse proxy with Nginx.

 Here is the picture to summarize what we want to achieve